YoussefShabo/Daily-Tasks/07-04/Text.md

 Monday, July 4th:

 // Calendar
+Apply for TWC

 // To Do:
 -Next.js Project and learning.
 -20 min read Cracking the Coding Interview [] -Leetcode problem
 -DSA Class progress
+-Call Sara to start planning the trip

 // From before
 -reach out to 3 people for informational interviews GA